cretingame/hello-joplin/README.md

 # Joplin Fuse

-Joplin is an amazing note taking application.
-I just need an interface to edit and search my notes without using the current user interface.
-So, I want to instantiate a filesystem that represent my Joplin notes.
+Joplin Fuse is a Go-based tool that mounts your Joplin notes into a filesystem using FUSE (Filesystem in Userspace).
+This allows you to browse, read, and interact with your Joplin notes as if they were regular files on your system.

 ## Features